DIDSR/HTT.home/assets/pages/process-guides/caMicro-ProcessGuide.md

     ![caMicroscope Password Set](/pdfs-images/camic-processGuide/camic-password.jpg)

 5. Once a password is created, you can return to [https://wolf.cci.emory.edu/camic/htt/](https://wolf.cci.emory.edu/camic/htt/) and log in with your credentials.
 Your username is your email address.
     &emsp; **a.** The platform starts empty.
-HTT project organizers needs to assign you collections.
+HTT project organizers need to assign you collections.
     &emsp; **b.** Response time to your registration should be less than two days but may take longer.
 Please be patient.
     &emsp; **c.** If you haven’t been contacted after five days, please contact the [project organizers.](../team.md) and explain.
     &emsp; **d.** Once your registration is processed by the HTT project organizers, you will sent further instructions.